workgroupengineering/Documentation/README.md

 and many other smaller companies.

-* Avalonia (just like WPF and Silverlight) is fully compositional: you can create a button out of Avalonia primitives in a fashion similar to creating a complex page, while its competitors (Web, Xamarin and Java) packages are not compositional to the same degree.
+* Avalonia (just like WPF and Silverlight) is fully compositional: you can create a button out of Avalonia primitives in a fashion similar to creating a complex page, while its competitors packages (Web, Xamarin and Java) are not compositional to the same degree.
 * Avalonia UI, unlike JavaScript has full advantage of a strongly typed language.
 Also Avalonia has full advantage of a compiled-to-binary code language.
-*   Avalonia is an open source multiplatform descendant of great Microsoft packages - WPF and Silverlight which brought the UI development on a completely new level creating a set of new concepts and which allow to create a full blown UI application in fraction of time and effort in comparison to other technologies.
+*   Avalonia is an open source multiplatform descendant of great Microsoft packages (WPF and Silverlight) which brought the UI development on a completely new level, creating a set of new concepts which allow to create a full blown UI application in a fraction of the time and effort compared to other technologies.
 Here is the list of some of the concepts:

     * Visual and Logical Trees
     * Attached or Dependency Properties which can be defined outside of the object on which they are used and do not take any extra memory unless they are assigned a non-default value and have a special event to fire when their values change.